 Peptides may be easier for the body to absorb than proteins because they are smaller and more broken down than proteins.
 This enables them to pass directly into the bloodstream.
 These peptides act as biologic response modifiers due to their ability to modify biological processes and enhance immune system activity without causing unwanted side effects.

-When taken in the form of IMMUSE life, these powerful peptides enhance the body’s natural ability to prevent cell damage, initiate internal repair, and prevent the development of both minor and serious illnesses.
+When taken in the form of IMMUSE life, these powerful peptides enhance the body’s natural ability to prevent cell damage, initiate internal repair.

 In other words, IMMUSE life promotes optimal self-regulation, rejuvenation, and restoration.
 Take IMMUSE life as a once-a-day daily essential to help replenish missing nutrients and bolster your immune function.